fricciardi/datetime2/docs/timeofday.rst

 :ref:`customization`.
 The descriptions below omit the comparison operators and the ``from_day_frac`` and ``to_day_frac`` methods.

-In the following we will call a Python number any Python integer, float, Fraction or Decimal number.
+In the following we will call a Python number anything that can be passed to a Fraction constructor, i.e. an integer, a float, another Fraction, a Decimal number or a string representing an integer, a float or a fraction.

 .. _western-time: